wlerin/feralfilehosting/Feral Wiki/Software/Generic Software Installation Guide/readme.md

 sudo
 ~~~

 This does not mean you cannot install software on your slot.
-It does means that you will have to attempt to install it to your HOME directory or below manually.
-For this there is no official support from Feral staff.
+It does means that you will have to attempt to install it to your `HOME` directory, or below, manually. **There is no official support from Feral staff for users doing this**.
 For this guide we will look at the methods available to you to install software on your slot.

-The main methods are:
+The main methods for installing software are:

-Pre-compiled binaries created by the developers or similar.
+**1:** Pre-compiled binaries or scripts created by the developers or similar.
 Examples of this include:

 - ffmpeg
 - java
+- Python programs like flexget

-Source-code to compile the binary on your slot.
+**2:** Source-code to compile the binary on your slot.
 Examples of this include:

 - git
 - znc

-Some Debian packages via unpacking them to access the binary.
+**3:** Some Debian packages via unpacking them to access the binary.

 - Spideroak
+-  filebot

 It is important that you understand that no one of these methods is a guaranteed thing.
 There are many factors that will contribute to the success or failure of the attempt.
 These could be dependencies on other applications, binaries, libraries or additional requirements that you have no way to fulfil.
 This is just something you will have to accept before attempting to install any software on your slot.
 In this linked examples you will see various methods and solutions to such issues.